Better Than Zoloft - 9 Herbal Remedies To Overcome Postpartum Anxiety

 • Millions of people consume chamomile daily

-• Great for anxiety, upset stomach, nervous headaches, insomnia, irritable bowel syndrome
+• Great for anxiety, upset stomach, nervous headaches, insomnia, and irritable bowel syndrome

 • Amazing for children as well